zitos97/Hypermobile-Joint-Protector/README.md

 # On the Development of a Hypermobile Joint Protector

 This repository is dedicated to the project of the lecture Interactive Systems 2020 (Theme 1 - Textile Circuits) at Saarland University.
 We develop a wearable joint protection assistant designed to support people suffering from hypermobility.
 The design of the joint protection assistant is chosen such that it does not affect the overall mobility but is able to give the user vibrotactile feedback if it perceives overstretching, e.g. during sports.
-Although we focus on elbow joints in this work only, feel welcome to adapt the proposed concept to other body regions or improve it.
+Although we focus on elbow joints in this work only, feel welcome to adapt the proposed concept to other body regions or generally advance it.

 The proposed prototype keeps track of arm stretching with the help of a self-made stretch sensor and gives feedback if it finds the elbow being overstretched.
 As a consequence, it then notifies the user who can then fix their posture appropriately to protect their joint.
 If no overstretching is detected, the wearable should not give any feedback and is just nothing else than a usual arm sleeve.
-One clue is that to detect overstretching, we must initially configure the prototype before wearing.
-For that, the arm must be in a position in which it is stretched but not overstretched yet.
+One clue for the detection of overextensions is that we must initially configure the prototype before wearing.
+For that, the arm must be in a position in which it is stretched but not overextended yet.
 This position will be used to configure the system such that it uses this position as reference when judging if the arm is in a healthy posture.

 More technically speaking, the decision when to activate the vibrotactile module is based on the measurements of the integrated stretch sensor on the inside of the am sleeve and a microcontroller programmed accordingly.
-The microcontroller uses the measurements of the stretch sensor to activate the vibro module if those measured values are larger than the initially determined treshold.
+The microcontroller uses the measurements of the stretch sensor to activate the vibe module if those measured values are larger than the initially determined threshold.
 It tells the module to stop the vibration if the measurement falls below this threshold again.
-In turn, this means that the microcontroller must  periodically take and interprete the current state of the stretch sensor.
-Note that the programming approach is currently rather simplified and might be prone to errors.
-The main focus is currently on the development of the wearable stretch sensor indicating the stretching degree and the vibrotactile actuator.
+In turn, this means that the microcontroller must periodically take and interpret the current state of the stretch sensor.
+An LED might be used in addition to the vibration module to offer some visual feedback, as well.

 ## Getting Started

 These instructions will get you a copy of the project prototype and running on your local machine for your own development and testing purposes.
-The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype not only on Tinkercad but should also enable you to physically build a prototype (see Fritzing circuit .fzz (TODO) and .ino code).
+The instructions also provide circuit diagrams (photos and .fzz) for rebuilding the prototype not only on Tinkercad but should also enable you to physically build a prototype (see Fritzing circuit .fzz and .ino code).

-The Media folder provides additional photos and videos of prototypes, experiments, materials, etc as reference (and to store my data in case that my PC breaks).
+The Media folder provides additional photos and videos of prototypes, experiments, materials, etc as reference.

 ### Prerequisites